7

 9x

 1970 – Langhorne 200.
 This car was built by John Stygar (who built the $ and the #7 Pinto) and owned by Billy Corazzo.
-At Langhorne that year, Eddie qualified 41st but DNF’d in the race, with an official finishing position of 40th.
+At Langhorne that year, Ed qualified 41st but DNF’d in the race, with an official finishing position of 40th.
 Ed raced the car at Dover and Martinsville also.